YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 conda activate suns
 demo_pipeline.bat
 ```
 The demo contains three parts: training CNN and hyper-parameters, testing SUNS batch, and testing SUNS online.
-The output masks of SUNS batch will be in `demo/complete/output_masks`, and the output masks of SUNS batch will be in `demo/complete/output_masks online`.
+The output masks of SUNS batch will be in `demo/complete/output_masks`, the output masks of SUNS online will be in `demo/complete/output_masks online`, and the output masks of SUNS online with tracking will be in `demo/complete/output_masks track`.
 The average F1 score of the training videos should be ~0.8, and the average F1 of the test videos should be ~0.75 for SUNS batch and ~0.67 for SUNS online.
 The processing time depends on the hardware.
 When executing on a laptop (Intel Core i5-6200U dual-core CPU, NVIDIA 940MX GPU), the training takes ~5.2 hours in total, testing SUNS batch takes ~6 seconds per video, and testing SUNS online takes ~27 seconds per video.
 When executing on a desktop computer (AMD 1920X 12-core CPU, NVIDIA Titan RTX GPU), the training takes ~50 minutes in total, testing SUNS batch takes ~1.5 seconds per video, and testing SUNS online takes ~20 seconds per video.
 When executing on another desktop computer (Intel i7-6800K 6-core CPU, NVIDIA GTX 1080 GPU), the training takes ~90 minutes in total, testing SUNS batch takes ~2 seconds per video, and testing SUNS online takes ~18 seconds per video.

+Alternatively, you can also run `demo_pipeline_1to3.bat` instead of `demo_pipeline.bat`.
+The pipeline `demo_pipeline.bat` does standard leave-one-out cross validation on the four example videos.
+The pipeline `demo_pipeline_1to3.bat` trains the CNN model and post-processing parameters on one video, and tests on the remaining videos.

 ### Links to Datasets and Manual Markings: